StarRocks/starrocks-kubernetes-operator/doc/deploy_starrocks_with_operator_howto.md

 > **Note**
 >
-> If some pods cannot start after a long period of time, you can use `kubectl logs -n starrocks <pod_name>` to view the
+> If some pods cannot be up after a long period of time, you can use `kubectl logs -n starrocks <pod_name>` to view the
-> log information or use `kubectl -n starrocks describe pod <pod_name>` to view the event information to locate the
+> log information or use `kubectl -n starrocks describe pod <pod_name>` to view the event information to address the
 > problem.

 ## 3. Manage StarRocks Cluster